sr3dna/androme/README.md

 ```
 ### User settings

-These settings are available in the global variable "androme" to customize your desired XML structure.
-Compatible attributes are generated based on the targetAPI setting.
-I have not validated every attribute in relation to the API version but the customization code can easily be modified to support your project.
+These settings are available in the global variable "androme" to customize your desired output structure.
+Each framework shares a common set of settings and also a subset of their own settings.

 ```javascript
 // android settings